ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Experience replay

-Experience replay helps to deal with our non-iid dataset (i.e. correlations between samples of experience)
+Experience replay helps to deal with our non-iid dataset
+- training using experience as sampled means each sample is correlated with the one before

-Makes our sampling more independent
+- makes our sampling more independent
+- also makes the distribution of the samples in the batch more evenly distributed

+Data efficiency
-Data efficiency - we can learn from experience multiple times
+- we can learn from experience multiple times

 Allows seeding of the memory with human expert experience